semestry/gradle-aspectj/README.md

 apply plugin: 'aspectj'
 ```

+Note that version 2.0+ is only compatible with Gradle 4+.
+Use version 1.6 for earlier Gradle versions.

 Use the `aspectpath`, `ajInpath`, `testAspectpath` and `testAjInpath` to specify external aspects or external code to weave: